MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 Check back for our growing list of templates.

-For information on authoring your own template or “templatizing” an existing application, [read our guide on making azd compatible](./make-azd-compatible.md).
+For information on authoring your own template or “templatizing” an existing application, [read our guide on making your template `azd`compatible](./make-azd-compatible.md).

 ## Choose a template